 If you are unhappy with a decision made by the CICA, there are some ways you can challenge that decision in the hope of overturning it.
 The first of these would be to try and get the case re-opened, though this only happens in specific circumstances.
 A case may be re-opened where there has been a significant change in the victim’s medical condition and it would be unjust if the case was not reopened.
 This is quite common in cases involving the victims of sexual abuse.

-If you are still left unsatisfied following a review then you can appeal the decision, which will go to the First Tier Tribunal, the part of the Tribunal Service which rules on criminal injury claims.
+If you are still left unsatisfied following a review then you can appeal the decision to the First Tier Tribunal (more information here).
 This will have to be done within 90 days of you receiving the final review decision letter from the CICA.

-Once you have appealed, giving your reasons for doing so, the CICA will issue a response and you will then have a month in which to lodge any further documentary evidence.
-The tribunal will then decide the case, either on the papers in which case you will not need to attend or they will invite you to a hearing and a representative of the CICA would probably be present too.
+Once you have appealed, giving your reasons for doing so, the CICA will issue a response and you will then have a period in which to lodge any further documentary evidence.
+The tribunal will then decide the case, either with or without a formal oral hearing.
+We may be able to assist and represent you at the tribunal subject to a full assessment of your case.
+We charge 25% inclusive of VAT of any award in payment of our legal fee.
+We make no charge if the case fails.

 The decision of the tribunal judge will be final but in exceptional cases you may be able to seek a judicial review of the tribunal’s decision.